The best online collaboration software makes it easy for teams to work together on projects or just general admin tasks.

 There’s also integrations with third party applications like Google Drive and Twitter, with notifications appearing directly in channels.

-Flock is free to use, but searches are limited to 10,000 messages, there is a 5GB storage limit and only five third party integrations are permitted.
+Flock has a free tier, but searches are limited to 10,000 messages, there is a 5GB storage limit and only five third party integrations are permitted.
 A Pro plan adds unlimited search, 10GB of storage per user, and admin controls, while the Enterprise plan ads 20GB of storage per user, more admin controls and dedicated support.

 Other collaborative software to consider